-\This material is not intended to substitute as legal advice.
+This material is not intended to substitute as legal advice.

+Goals and Objectives: Describe how the assignment(s) with the employer will help the student achieve his or her specific objectives for work-based learning related to his or her STEM degree.
 The description must both specify the student's goals regarding specific knowledge, skills, or techniques as well as the means by which they will be achieved.